Alexander Fiske-Harrison

-Alexander Rupert Fiske-Harrison (born 22 July 1976) is an English author, actor, financier and conservationist.
+Alexander Rupert Fiske-Harrison (born 22 July 1976) is an English author, journalist, and conservationist.

 His writing is known for his immersion in his subject matter.
-He trained and worked for some years as a Method actor.
+He trained and worked for some years as a method actor.
 For his first book Into The Arena: The World Of The Spanish Bullfight he became a bullfighter.
 For his second, The Bulls Of Pamplona, he became a bull-runner.
+He is presently researching for a book on wolves in the United States.

-In 1998, he won the Oxford New Writing Prize with the play "The Death Of An Atheist", in 2011 he was shortlisted for the William Hill Sports Book of the Year for Into The Arena, his short story "Les Invincibles" was a published finalist in Le Prix Hemingway in France in 2016, and his short story "The Feldkirch Crossing", was listed for the Mogford Prize of the Financial Times Weekend Oxford Literary Festival in 2021.
+In 2011, he was shortlisted for the William Hill Sports Book of the Year for Into The Arena, his fiction "Les Invincibles" was a finalist in Le Prix Hemingway International in France in 2016, and his work "The Feldkirch Crossing", was shortlisted for the Mogford Prize of the Financial Times Weekend Oxford Literary Festival in 2021.

 Background and personal life

 He is the youngest son of Clive Fiske Harrison.
 His brother Jules William Fiske Harrison was, according to The Times, a "skilled and fearless skier" who died in a skiing accident in Zermatt, Switzerland in 1988.
-He sits on the boards of the historic City of London stockbrokers Fiske & Co and Bragg, Stockdale, Hall & Co, founded in 1819.

 He was educated at Eton and the University of Oxford, followed by The London School of Economics and Political Science and the University of London.
-He studied biological sciences, and then philosophy, politics and economics (PPE), before doing postgraduate work in the foundations of physics on the relationship between quantum theory and classical logic and then consciousness studies incorporating work in both foundations of psychology and animal behaviour.
-He also trained at the acting school, the Stella Adler Conservatory in New York City, when Marlon Brando was its chairman.
+He studied biological sciences and philosophy, as undergraudate and postgraduate.
+He is doing postgraduate work at the School of Neuroscience at King's College London.

+He also trained at the Method acting school, the Stella Adler Conservatory in New York City, when Marlon Brando was its chairman.
 (He was consultant on the Academy Award-nominated Universal Pictures' documentary on Brando, Listen To Me Marlon).

-Fiske-Harrison is engaged to be married to Klarina Pichler, a professional polo player from Austria and captain of Las Sacras Romanas - 'The Holy Romans' - an international polo team.
-She is a descendant of Baron Leonhard Pichler von Weitenegg of the old Swabian nobility Lord of Hornstein and Seibersdorf and Councillor of the Court Chamber to Holy Roman Emperor Ferdinand I.
+Fiske-Harrison was romantically linked in the Spanish press to Austrian professional polo player Klarina Pichler, and captain of Las Sacras Romanas - 'The Holy Romans' - an international polo team which he sponsored to the semi-finals at Cowdray Park and other tournaments.
+Previously he had been linked in the British press to Old Etonian former British Army Officer Lord Brocket's daughter, the Hon.
+Antalya Nall-Cain, later Princess Antalya of Prussia, and before that to Old Etonian former British Cabinet Minister Jonathan Aitken's daughter, Miss Alexandra Aitken.